ManiPose: Manifold-Constrained Multi-Hypothesis 3D Human Pose Estimation: Related work

-\myparagraph{Multi-hypothesis 3D-HPE.} The intrinsic ambiguity of the 3D-HPE task led the community to investigate multi-hypothesis approaches (MH).
-Efforts included the use of Mixture Density Networks~\cite{li2020weakly,oikarinen2021graphmdn,bishop1994mixture}, variational autoencoders~\cite{sharma2019monocular}, normalizing flows~\cite{kolotouros2021probabilistic,wehrbein2021probabilistic} and diffusion models~\cite{holmquist2023diffpose}.
-Contrary to our approach, these methods rely on training a conditional generative model to sample 3D pose hypotheses given the 2D input.
-A notable exception is MHFormer~\cite{li2022mhformer}, which, like us, proposes a deterministic MH approach.
-However, it treats hypotheses as intermediate representations and aggregates them into a single pose at the final layers of the network, thus falling back to a one-to-one mapping.
-We try to avoid this in this work for reasons detailed in the next sections.
-Moreover, none of the previous MH approaches constrain hypotheses to lie on the human pose manifold, thus not guaranteeing good pose consistency.
+\myparagraph{Multi-hypothesis 3D-HPE.} The intrinsic depth-ambiguity of 3D-HPE led the community to investigate multi-hypothesis approaches, including Mixture Density Networks~\cite{li2020weakly,oikarinen2021graphmdn,bishop1994mixture}, variational autoencoders~\cite{sharma2019monocular}, normalizing flows~\cite{kolotouros2021probabilistic,wehrbein2021probabilistic} and diffusion models~\cite{holmquist2023diffpose, ci2023gfpose, gong2023diffpose}.
+Contrary to ours, those methods rely on a generative model to sample 3D pose hypotheses conditioned on the 2D input.
+A notable exception is MHFormer~\cite{li2022mhformer}, which, like \ours, is deterministic, but treats the hypotheses as intermediate representations to be aggregated at the final network layers, thus concluding with a one-to-one 2D-to-3D mapping.
+We strive to avoid such injectivity and to preserve the multiple hypotheses, for reasons we will justify both empirically and theoretically in the next sessions.
+Moreover, none of the previous multi-hypothesis approaches constrain hypotheses to lie on the human pose manifold, thus failing to guarantee good pose consistency.

-\myparagraph{Multiple Choice Learning.} Suited for ambiguous tasks, MCL \cite{guzman2012multiple} consists in optimizing a set of predictors using the oracle loss.
-Adapted for deep learning by Lee et al.~\cite{lee2015m,lee2016stochastic}, it results in diverse predictors being specialized in subsets of the data distribution.
-It has proved its effectiveness in several computer vision tasks \cite{rupprecht_learning_2017, lee2017confident, mun2018learning, firman2018diversenet, makansi2019overcoming, tian2019versatile}, and was first applied to 2D-HPE in \cite{rupprecht_learning_2017}.
-Our work is the first to revisit MCL for the 3D-HPE task, building upon recent novelties from \citet{letzelter2023resilient}.
+\myparagraph{Multiple choice learning (MCL)}~\cite{guzman2012multiple} is a simple approach for estimating multimodal distributions, suited for ambiguous tasks, using the winner-takes-all loss.
+Adapted for deep learning by Lee \etal~\cite{lee2015m,lee2016stochastic}, it produces diverse predictors, each specialized in a particular subset of the data distribution.
+MCL has proved its effectiveness in several computer vision tasks \cite{rupprecht_learning_2017, lee2017confident, mun2018learning, firman2018diversenet, makansi2019overcoming, tian2019versatile}, and was first applied to 2D-HPE in \cite{rupprecht_learning_2017}.
+Our work is the first to employ MCL for the 3D-HPE task, by leveraging recent innovations of Letzelter \etal \cite{letzelter2024resilient}.